X-linked reticulate pigmentary disorder: Presentation

 Not every patient shows all of the listed symptoms.
 However, skin pathologies, recurrent lung infection, high titer of interferon type I in the blood, and impaired direct cytotoxicity of NK cells are the most common symptoms.
-In females the disease is characterized by skin rashes linear hyper pigmentation following the Blaschko's lines, morphologically similar to stage 3 pigment incontinence.
+In females, the disease is characterized by skin rashes, linear hyperpigmentation following the Blaschko's lines, morphologically similar to stage 3 pigment incontinence.
 There are no systemic manifestations associated with XLPDR in females.

-Most XLPDR patients stabilize with age and have an overall less complicated clinical course after adolescence.
+Most XLPDR patients stabilize with age and have a less complicated clinical course after adolescence.
 Gastrointestinal and urinary tract complications are progressively less active, and the pace of infections tends to decrease.
 However, those who have severe lung damage remain prone to recurrent pneumonia and may succumb to severe infections.
 Hypohidrosis is irreversible and remains a problem for life.
-XLPDR patients have normal fertility and the mutation has been transmitted to their female offspring.
+XLPDR patients have normal fertility, and the mutation has been shown to be transmitted to their female offspring.

 Diagnosis

 All XLPDR probands shared the same unique intronic variant mapping to intron 13 of POLA1, (NM_016937.3:c.1375-354A>G).
 XLPDR lacks allelic heterogeneity, meaning that the disorder is uniquely associated with the NM_016937.3:c.1375-354A>G intronic variant.
 The final diagnosis usually requires PCR or WGS confirmation.